 Maya Abdul-Rahman (September 2011 - November 2011)

-Ms. Abdul Rahman RN, BSN, MSN Candidate spent eight weeks in Baltimore at UMMC as a partial fulfillment of her nursing residency program at American University of Beirut (AUB) in Lebanon.
-Her residency was facilitated by a collaborative initiative between AUB School of Nursing and the University of Maryland School of Nursing.
-The clinical component of her program was mentored by Karen Kaiser, PhD, RN, Clinical Practice Coordinator of Oncology, Pain, & Palliative Care at UMMC.
-Maya participated in clinical rounds on three different pain service teams: Pain management team (trauma, adult and pediatrics), palliative care and integrative medicine team.
-She was exposed to current trends in pain assessment and management, and identification of pain management medications and treatment plans.
-Faculty members Dr. Deborah Witt-Sherman and Dr. Deb McGuire also provided scholarly mentorship focusing on palliative care research.
+Maya Abdul Rahman BSN, RN, MSN candidate, spent eight weeks in Baltimore at the University of Maryland Medical Center (UMMC) as partial fulfillment of her nursing residency program at American University of Beirut (AUB) in Lebanon.
+Her residency was facilitated by a collaborative initiative between AUB School of Nursing and UMSON.
+The clinical component of her program was mentored by Karen Kaiser, PhD, RN, clinical practice coordinator of oncology, pain, & palliative care at UMMC.
+Maya participated in clinical rounds on three different pain service teams: pain management (trauma, adult, and pediatrics), palliative care, and integrative medicine.
+She was exposed to current trends in pain assessment and management and identification of pain management medications and treatment plans.
+Faculty members Dr. Deborah Witt-Sherman and Dr. Deb McGuire also provided scholarly mentorship, focusing on palliative care research.

 Jean-François Desbiens (August 2009 – November 2009)

-Mr. Desbiens is a nurse from Canada who has been working in oncology and palliative care for several years.
+Jean-François Desbiens is a nurse from Canada who has been working in oncology and palliative care for several years.
 He is also a PhD candidate in nursing at Lavale University, Quebec City.
-During his IVS program, Professor Deborah Witt-Sherman, PhD, RN, FAAN, professor,, served as his faculty mentor.
-Mr. Desbiens completed pre-doctoral learning objectives related to research training in palliative care and completion of a survey, Translating and adapting an Instrument Measuring Self-Perceived Palliative Care Nursing Competencies from French to English.
+During his IVS program, Deborah Witt-Sherman, PhD, RN, FAAN, professor, served as his faculty mentor.
+Jean-François completed pre-doctoral learning objectives related to research training in palliative care and completed a survey, translating and adapting an instrument measuring self-perceived palliative care nursing competencies from French to English.
 His research background involves palliative care nurses’ psychosocial adjustment to stress and palliative care nurses’ competencies.
 He is also interested in cancer survivorship, the experience of chronic illness, and measurement issues in nursing.

 Erick Landeros Olvera (May 2009)

-Mr. Landeros Olvera of Mexico City, Mexico, received his MSN in community health from the Universidad Autónoma de Nuevo León, where he is currently a PhD candidate.
-During his IVS program, Professor Barbara Smith, PhD, RN, FAAN, , served as his faculty mentor.
-Mr. Olvera’s program goals and objectives included pre-doctoral learning experiences to broaden his nursing research training in exercise physiology, international collaboration with exercise physiology researchers and scholars, and assistance in refining research protocol and intervention feasibility for his proposed dissertation study, Physical Exercise in Women with Obesity: Physiological and Self-Concept Adaptation.
+Erick Landeros Olvera of Mexico City, Mexico, received his MSN in community health from the Universidad Autónoma de Nuevo León, where he is currently a PhD candidate.
+During his IVS program, Barbara Smith, PhD, RN, FAAN, professor, served as his faculty mentor.
+Erick's program goals and objectives included pre-doctoral learning experiences to broaden his nursing research training in exercise physiology, international collaboration with exercise physiology researchers and scholars, and assistance in refining research protocol and intervention feasibility for his proposed dissertation study, Physical Exercise in Women with Obesity: Physiological and Self-Concept Adaptation.